kmoonsun/oo7/README.md

 ## $ copy check -r ~/.opam/4.05.0/share/bap
 ## $ copy patch/posix.h ~/.opam/4.05.0/share/bap-api/c/

-NOTE: This path maybe differnt according to your opam installation and opam switch
+NOTE: This path may be different according to your opam installation and opam switch
 ```

 ### Build and install ddtbd plugin.